hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEClassEdit.class/README.md

 I am an edit in a class.

-For more details see the comment of CCEEDit.
+For more details, see the comment of CCEEDit.